 Current Windows operating system, Microsoft Office Suite, Symantec Endpoint Protection, Oracle/ODBC drivers, Java client (for Banner, UC4, etc.), Citrix client, AFS client, Cisco VPN client (on laptops), Visio Viewer, Adobe Reader, and DWF Viewer.
 Additional departmental licensed software can be installed per request.

 The Institute administration email standard is Microsoft Exchange.
-IACS DSS adheres to all Exchange mailbox policies set forth by DotCIO governing the appropriate use of email.
+MCS adheres to all Exchange mailbox policies set forth by DotCIO governing the appropriate use of email.

-IACS DSS will maintain shared disk drive space for departments, users' home directories, network print services, remote desktop (Citrix desktop), operating system upgrades, and backups.
-Departments requiring application servers, operating systems and backups will be maintained by IACS.
-The department Desktop Support Liaison will consult with IACS DSS on the configuration, purchase and application requirements.
-Applications will be supported by the department or vendor with additional support from IACS.
+MCS will maintain shared disk drive space for departments, users' home directories, network print services, remote desktop (Citrix desktop), operating system upgrades, and backups.
+Departments requiring application servers, operating systems and backups will be maintained by MCS.
+The department Desktop Support Liaison will consult with MCS on the configuration, purchase and application requirements.
+Applications will be supported by the department or vendor with additional support from MCS.

-Servers are backed up nightly to TSM with the following retention policies:
+Servers are backed up nightly with the following retention policies: